 If you see a lower price for this exact item advertised online, in print or in a store, give us a call at 1 (888) 847-0770.

 If it’s identical, brand-new, in stock, and sold and shipped by a Canadian-based retailer, we’ll match that price.

 Combining the breathability and mobility of a softshell with the warmth of an insulated midlayer, the versatile Proton LT might just be a quiver killer for alpinists, backcountry skiers and cool weather climbers.
 Lightweight Coreloft™ Continuous fill provides enough insulation for moderate output activities in low temps, and breathes well to prevent vapour accumulation and overheating.
-As you'd expect from Arc'teryx, this hoody is beautifully designed and constructed, with a female-specific fit, articulated arms and ergonomic hood to meet the needs of mountain athletes in tough conditions.
+As you'd expect from Arc'teryx, this hoody is beautifully designed and constructed, with articulated arms and an ergonomic, helmet-compatible hood to meet the needs of mountain athletes in tough conditions.

 - Fortius™ Air softshell face fabric is durablle, lightweight nylon with some stretch.

 - Coreloft™ Compact synthetic fill stays warm even when wet, dries quickly and is air-permeable for comfort during high output activities.